deanwampler/command-line-arguments/README.markdown

  run --in /in --out=/out -l=4 --path "a:b" --things=x-y|z foo bar baz
 ```

-The last example mixes `flag value` and `flag=value` syntax, which of are both supported.
+The last example mixes `argflag value` and `argflag=value` syntax, which of are both supported.

 Try a few runs with unknown flags and other errors.
 Note the error handling that's done, such as when you omit a value expected by a flag, or you provide an invalid value, such as `--log-level foo`.